skyhitblog/skyhitblog.github.io/index.md

 Also I'm sorry if you were here for the blog.
 It's long gone, but will be back someday!

-But, there's a but.
-I write scribbles from time to time.
+But, I write scribbles from time to time.
 You can check my [tumblr](http://scribblesbyavi.tumblr.com) if you want.

 Want to collaborate?
 [Drop me an email](mailto:avi@alchemypixels.com) and I'll catch up.